-The Group's principal financial instruments comprise bank loans, other interest-bearing loans, available-for-sale investments, equity investments at fair value through profit or loss and cash and bank balances.
+The Group's principal financial instruments comprise bank loans, other interest-bearing loans, available-for-sale investments, equity investments at fair value through profit or loss, and cash and bank balances.
 The main purpose of these financial instruments is to raise finance for the Group's operations.
+The Group has various financial assets and liabilities such as other receivables and other payables, which arise directly from its operations.